EmbervaleTV/embervale-public-translations/event-guide/README.md

 ### ✅ Event Guidelines
 - **Text must be original** – It cannot be copied or just rewritten from any source.
+- **Must fit the game theme** – Events should align with the world, lore, and atmosphere of the game.
 - **References to other game series** – Subtle references can be fun, but avoid direct mentions.
 Instead, transcribe the essence of the reference—most players will recognize it.